 Are you on the fence about whether or not you need an enameled dutch oven?
 Let me push you over the edge and tell you all the reasons you want one!

-Enameled dutch ovens are versatile addition to your cookware collection.
+Enameled Dutch ovens, also known as French ovens, are versatile addition to your cookware collection.
 The enamel offers non-stick properties while the cast iron gives you a durable base.
 Whether you are looking to whip up easy one pot meals or fancy French creations, these are the perfect pot for the job.

 Well need is a strong word for it.
 But you definitely want one don’t you?